 Attendance and class participation are critical.
 We work as a group to develop speaking and listening skills.
 You will learn a great deal by watching and hearing your classmates.

-It is not enough to simply show up.
+It is vital, therefore, that you be at all classes during your classmates' speeches.
+Doing so is also a sign of respect.
+It is not enough, however, to simply show up.
 You will be expected to be a regular participant in all we do.
 If you sit silently, or speak only when called on by the instructor, you will not get the grade you desire.